-Only students admitted to the program may enroll in nursing courses.
+Only students admitted to the program may enroll in nursing courses (NUR).
 It is important to note that not all qualified candidates can be offered admission to the nursing program due to the limited number of places available.
 Prospective nursing applicants are strongly advised to attend a Health Science Information Session conducted by the college.
 Please call the Admissions Office for dates and times of upcoming sessions.
-Students may enter the College at any time to complete the prerequisites required for admission.
+Students may enter the college at any time to complete the prerequisites required for admission.

-Admission is based upon completion of nursing prerequisites and other requirements.
-All requirements must be completed before enrolling in Nursing 100.
-Final selection is based on a Selection Point System as presented at the end of this section.
-Students may apply to the nursing program as many times as they wish.
-Any submitted applications that do not meet the minimum required GPA and the required score on the TEAS examination being utilized as the pre-admission exam will not be considered.
+Consideration for admission is based upon completion of nursing prerequisites.
+All prerequisites must be completed before enrolling in Nursing 100.
+Final selection is based on a Selection Point System described at the end of this section.
+Students may apply to the nursing program for a total of six (6) attempts.
+Any submitted applications that do not meet the minimum required GPA and the required score on the examination being utilized as the pre-admission exam will not be considered.

 - Complete the application for admission into Goodwin College.
 Applicants to the nursing program must first meet the prerequisites for admission and be accepted into Goodwin College.

 - Official college transcripts are required with the application if the applicant has courses from another institution that will need to be transferred in to meet the prerequisite courses required for admission or to use as proof of level of education for the admission point system.
 If the transcripts have already been provided to the Registrar, the nursing department will retrieve copies.